A Tribute to Tony White

 Tony was an amazing example of a volunteer coach providing the opportunity for others to develop their ability and enjoy all the fantastic benefits of sport.
 Thank you to all the coaches and other volunteers who give up their time to help all of us enjoy this amazing sport and support the next generations of athletes coming through.

-My husband and I, our families and so many athletes will hold on to my many happy memories of Tony with great fondness and be for ever thankful for all he did.
+My husband and I, our families and so many athletes will hold on to our many happy memories of Tony with great fondness and be for ever thankful for all he did.

 R.I.P.
 Tony, you will always be in our thoughts.